urbanxtreme/Magnathon2.0/README.md

 6. **Inference (Detection)**: The `inference_classifier()` and 'audiowork()' functions implement real-time hand sign detection using the trained model.
 It creates a GUI application using Tkinter where users can start the detection process.
 The application accesses the webcam, captures frames, detects hand signs in the frames, and predicts the corresponding hand sign using the trained model.
 Detected hand signs are displayed on the screen along with the webcam feed.
 7. **Additional Functionality**: The `newsigns()` function provides options for users to import hand sign images, confirm hand sign registration, and check detected hand signs.
 It interacts with other modules (`collect_imgs.py`, `create_dataset.py`, `train_classifier.py`, `inference_classifier.py`) to perform these tasks.

-Overall, this code demonstrates a complete pipeline for hand sign detection and recognition, from data collection to model training and real-time inference using a graphical user interface.

 ## Libraries used
 1. openCV: 4.9.0.80
 2. mediaPipe: 0.10.11